Palm Beach Lake Trail is one of the best paved bike trails in South Florida

 From the Flagler museum, you can take Lake Trail south for about two miles and north about four miles north.

 When you venture off the Lake Trail, there are lots of interesting places to explore in Palm Beach, all of which can be reached by bike.
-Here’s a Florida Rambler guide to visiting Palm Beach, including tips on some great off-season deals on hotels.
+Here’s a Florida Rambler guide to visiting Palm Beach.

 Tips on taking the Palm Beach Lake Trail